bain3/pronotepy/README.md

 ### Installation
 **Stable**

-Install directly from pypi using pip: `pip install pronotepy`
+Install directly from pypi using pip: `pip install pronotepy` (If you are on windows and have trouble with this command, use this one assuming you are using python 3.x.x installed on your computer: `py -3 -m pip install pronotepy`)

 **Latest**